THERMAL FLUID

 More Specific Data for :

-Thermal Oil Heater
+Thermal Oil

 Important for a trouble-free service is to choose a high quality thermal oil i.e. the heat transfer fluid (HTF).
 It is recommended to use a non-fouling, high temperature resistant 'White Mineral Oil' for the applications.